 either way, they made a huge impression by loving.

-that impression, their love and respect, has set the bar for someone else, who now wants to go above and beyond that
+that impression, their love and respect, has set the bar for someone else, who now wants to go above and beyond that.

 it reminds me of going from glory to glory, and from character to character as we grow - we can go to greater depths as we build upon those who have gone before us, or as we set new foundations. let's not stay in shallow water, let's go deep!

-"but we all, with open face beholding
+"but we all, with open

 as in a glass the glory of the Lord,

-are changed into the same image from glory to glory,
+same image from glory to glory,

 even as by the Spirit of the Lord."